SeldonIO/seldonio.github.com/sentiment-demo.md

 While the following:

 {% highlight bash %}
-seldon-cli api --client-name test --endpoint /js/predict --json '{"review":"My daughter loves twizzlers and this shipment of six pounds really hit the spot"}'
+seldon-cli api --client-name test --endpoint /js/predict --json '{"data":{"review":"My daughter loves twizzlers and this shipment of six pounds really hit the spot"}}'
 {% endhighlight %}

 Should produce a "positive" sentiment: